xunne899/tgc16-project-1/README.md

 ## 4. User Stories
-As a user i would like to know the various recycling points around singapore and website information to dispose my waste for recycling
+As a user i would like to know the various recycling points around singapore and website information to dispose my waste for recycling<br>
 As a user i would like to know other websites that provides tips and information about recycling

 ### 4.1 Acceptance criteria
-Function of the  webpage allows user's to search for a specific area and able to view the details of the bin location by clicking on the bin icon.
+Webpage allows user's to search for a specific area and able to view the details of the bin location by clicking on the bin icon<br>
 Project Webpage is able to enable users to link to other recycling or green environment webpage for more recycling information

 ## 5. Technologies Used